UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

-After we introduced the confounding variable - `commute time to the study location per day` into the picture, the model revealed that the academic group spends 31.6 hours and the home group spends 5.6 hours less compared to the academic group (Model 2.).
+After we introduced the confounding variable - `commute time to the study location per day` into the picture, the model revealed that the ‘academic’ group spends 31.6 hours and the ‘home’ group spends 5.6 hours less compared to the academic group (Model 2.).
 However, the difference between the academic group and home group is not significantly different (p-value \< 0.05).

 From the observed changes, There is not enough evidence that the confounding variable influences the relationship between time spent on